E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/langevin_for_PaPIM.rst

      .

 This corresponds to an extended XYZ format with information on momenta.
-It is readable by visualization softwares such as VMD to display the trajectories.
+It is readable by visualization software such as VMD to display the trajectories.

 The module outputs multiple trajectory files depending on the number of